 The above lines are under the assumption that the path to php has been properly set in your PATH environment variable.
 If this is not the case, you would need to type the path to php followed by php then the rest of the line.
-If you want to stop these programs after starting them simply type CTRL-C. Assuming you have done the additional configuration mentioned above that are needed for the GUI approach managing these programs, it is also possible to run the queue server and fetcher programs as daemons.
+If you want to stop these programs after starting them simply type CTRL-C. Log messages of these programs when run in this manner are displayed in the terminal making it easier to see how a crawl is proceeding.
+For the QueueServer.php script, log lines related to scheduling urls will all have Scheduler in them, of these those with the prefix FB say when the scheduler is preparing a batch of files for a Fetcher to download.
+Lines related to creating the search index will all have Indexer in them.
+Log lines containing the word idle, give you an estimate on the percentage of time the Queue Server is doing an active task rather than sleeping and waiting for data from Fetchers.
+Fetchers also have idle log lines and they log a line any time the fetcher downloads a URL with the name of the URL.
+Assuming that you have done the additional configuration mentioned above that are needed for the GUI approach managing these scripts, it is also possible to run the queue server and fetcher programs as daemons.
 To do this one could type respectively:

-php QueueServer.php start
+''' php QueueServer.php start

+Or

 php Fetcher.php start

+'''

-When run as a daemon, messages from these programs are written into log files in the log subfolder of the WORK DIRECTORY folder.
+When run as a daemon, messages from these programs are written into log files in the WORK_DIRECTORY/log folder.
 To stop these daemons one types:

-php QueueServer.php stop
+''' php QueueServer.php stop

+Or

 php Fetcher.php stop

+'''

 Once the Queue Server is running and at least one Fetcher is running, the Start New Crawl button should work to commence a crawl using them.
-In a vanilla Yioop installation, if you don't start one Queue Server and Fetcher from the command line, Yioop will try to start one of each automatically via the web interface.
-Again, it will up to a minute or so for information about a running crawl to show up in the Currently Processing fieldset.
+It will up to a minute or so for information about a running crawl to show up in the Crawl Status fieldset.
 During a crawl, it is possible for a Fetcher or the Queue Server to crash.
 This usually occurs due to lack of memory for one of these programs.
 It also can sometimes happen for a Fetcher due to flakiness in multi-curl.
-If this occurs simply restart the Fetcher in question and the crawl can continue.
+If this occurs, simply restart the Fetcher in question and the crawl can continue.
 A queue server crash should be much rarer.
 If it occurs, all of the urls to crawl that reside in memory will be lost.
-To continue crawling, you would need to resume the crawl through the web interface.
+To continue crawling, you need to restart the queue server and then typically resume the crawl through the web interface.
 If there are no unprocessed schedules for the given crawl (which usually means you haven't been crawling very long), it is not possible to resume the crawl.
-We have now described what is necessary to perform a crawl we now return to how to set the options for how the crawl is conducted.
+Now that we ahve described what is necessary to perform a crawl, we return to how to set the options for how the crawl is conducted.